Slips, Trips & Falls Compensation

 Who is responsible if I’ve slipped on any icy pavement?

 It is the legal duty of your local authority to keep the roads and pavements safe at all times.
 In winter, this can often involve ensuring that they are free from ice and snow.
 If they have had sufficient time to clear such ice but have failed to do so, they are failing in this duty.
-If you then slip on the ice, thus injuring yourself, you have every right to ask our personal injury lawyers to put together a case for compensation.
+If you then slip on the ice, thus injuring yourself, you have every right to ask a personal injury lawyer to put together a case for compensation.

 Will I be able to make a no win, no fee claim?